ivanwolodin1/ivanwolodin1/README.md

 ---

-> *If I’m offline, I’m probably lost somewhere between Navier–Stokes equations and another cup of coffee.*
+> *If I’m offline, I’m probably lost somewhere between NS equation and another cup of coffee.*